ducky4life/web-autocorrector/README.md

 uses the extremely cool, [accurate, and low-memory-usage](https://github.com/shun4midx/FQ-HyperLogLog-Autocorrect/tree/main/fq_hll_py#results) autocorrect algorithm library which you can read more about [here](https://github.com/shun4midx/FQ-HyperLogLog-Autocorrect)!!! star the repository and `pip install fq-hll` or `pip install DyslexicLogLog` :D

 https://github.com/shun4midx/FQ-HyperLogLog-Autocorrect

+## api usage

+by default, the api is started from app.py. you can host the api as standalone app by adding `keep_alive()` at the end of api.py and running api.py

 ## features